LassoSoft/LassoGuide/lasso_guide_source/server/command-line-tools.rst

    2
    3

+For more details, see the section on :ref:`Calling Lasso on the CLI
+<calling-lasso-cli>`.

 lassoc
 ======

-The lassoc executable is installed at "/usr/bin/lassoc" on OS X and Linux operating systems and at "C:\\Program Files\\LassoSoft\\Lasso Instance Manager\\home\\LassoExecutables\\lassoc" on Windows.
+The :program:`lassoc` executable is installed at "/usr/bin/lassoc" on OS X and Linux operating systems and at "C:\\Program Files\\LassoSoft\\Lasso Instance Manager\\home\\LassoExecutables\\lassoc" on Windows.
 This program is used to compile LassoApps, Lasso libraries, and Lasso executables.
 See the section on :ref:`compiling Lasso code <compiling-lasso>` for more information.